 The Red Dot Trail is simply a trail marked with red paint dots on the trees.
 While it has a state trail register, there are no state trail disks on the trees.
 This trail is on land owned by Paul Smiths College and is maintained by the college.
 With the Jackrabbit Trail also in the area there are several options to add distance, but the Jackrabbit Trail can also make it slightly confusing.
 Aside from the Jackrabbit Trail there are also various unmarked footpaths and state property line trails that meander through the area, adding to the potential confusion but also adding options for added distance and loops.

-Trailhead Directions: From the intersection of Routes 3 and 86 in Saranac Lake, follow Route 86 toward Paul Smiths.
+Head west on Route 86 from Lake Placid to Saranac Lake.
+The second light is the intersection of Routes 3 and 86.
+Take a right turn and follow Route 86 toward Paul Smiths.
 Continue through Gabriels and Easy Street and start looking for White Pine Road on the right one-half mile past Easy Street.
 Follow White Pine Road for a short distance to the boat launch for Osgood Pond on the left.
 The trail leaves from near the water at the boat launch.

-Trail Conditions: The trail is hard packed and well-maintained, little to no mud under most all conditions.
+The trail is hard packed and well-maintained, little to no mud under most conditions.
 Footing is even with very little rocks and roots.

 These are only two of the options along this trail network.
 It is highly recommended to try out a bunch of different options of running along the Red Dot and use some of the secondary trails as well as the Jackrabbit Trail to change up the pace and the scenery.